TabithaSW/Steam_SentimentAnalysis/README.md

 To visually represent the findings, I will create word clouds that highlight the most frequent terms within each cluster (per game as well), offering an immediate sense of the predominant themes.
 Additionally, I will use box-whisker and violin charts to present a comparative view of sentiments across different clusters, finding a clear distribution, and enabling a clear visualization of each games emotional landscape.
 (True Sentiment Per Game)

 ***Current Visuals:***
-- Wordclouds for each cluster, users must know the overarching sentiment behind the clusters per game!
+- Wordclouds for each set of clusters, users must know the overarching sentiment behind the clusters per game!
 What is determining the sentiment of these clusters?
 Lets look!
 - Sentiment distribution across clusters using box and whisker plots and a violin plot.
 How varied are the clusters, are they accurate in determining the true view of the game?
 - An average sentiment score per game, bar graph form.
 The K-means clustering model assigns sentiment scores to each review, and then, by aggregating these scores for each game and calculating the average, you obtain a single sentiment score representative of the overall sentiment for that game.
 This approach allows you to summarize the sentiment of each game based on the sentiments expressed in its reviews.
-- Distribution of the sentiment scores, how frequently do these scores occur?
+- Distribution of the sentiment scores, how frequently do these scores occur for each game?
 Can we ensure the reviews vary in their sentiment (determined by the positive/negative words in the review), as they should!
 There should be a decent amount of varience across the scores, and less varied for games that players LOVED vs HATED!

 **Current Models:**